tj-wells/coti-docker-method/README.md

 # Running Your Node

-The node can be run in the foreground with
+The node can be run in the foreground, which lets you see the logs, with

 ```
 docker-compose up
 ```

-This lets you check the logs and make sure the node is configured correctly.
-Once you are confident your node is running correctly, the containers can be run in the background with
+Once you are confident your node is running correctly, you can safely close the terminal window, which leaves the Docker process running.
+Alternatively, the containers can be run in the background with

 ```
 docker-compose up -d